dancasey-ie/django_soil_lab/README.md

 * 1hr Filter search for sample archive
 * 2hr Map showing markers for all samples
 * 1hr django login and register windows should say Easca Environmental not Django
-* 1hr Use canvas to design a logo
+* 1hr add pagniation to tables

+* use input box instead of table to submit details